 Data Protection by Design and Data Protection Impact Assessments (DPIA)

 When your school is considering using data in new and innovative ways, or considering implementing new technology to monitor pupils in some way, it's currently good practice to carry out privacy impact assessments.
-This will become a legal requirement in some circumstance under the GDPR.
+This will become a legal requirement in some circumstances under the GDPR.
 You should familiarise yourself now with the guidance the ICO has produced on Privacy Impact Assessments and work out how to implement them in your organisation.
 You should start to assess the situations where it will be necessary to conduct DPIA.
 It has always been good practice to adopt a privacy by design approach and the ICO has recommended organisations use privacy impact assessments for some time now.
-However the GDPR will make this a legal requirement for some projects.
+However, the GDPR will make this a legal requirement for some projects.

 Data Protection Officers

 Many schools will need to designate a Data Protection Officer - and all public authorities must.
 You'll need to decide who this will be - or at least identify someone to take responsibility for data protection compliance and assess where this role will sit in your organisation's structure and governance arrangements.
-According to the Article 29 data protection working party the DPO requirements only applies to large enterprises with more than 250 employees.
+According to the Article 29 data protection working party the DPO requirements only apply to large enterprises with more than 250 employees.
 However DPO would be required for companies processing personal data of more than 500 individuals per year and any public authority.
 In some circumstances the role of DPO can be allocated to an existing employee as long as the professional duties of the employee are compatible with the duties of the DPO and do not lead to a conflict of interests.
 You can also contract out the role of DPO externally.
 The GDPR does not specify the precise credentials a data protection officer is expected to have.
 It does require that they should have professional experience and knowledge of data protection law.

 Our School Doesn't Process Personal Data But My Google, Mailchimp, MIS Does?

-The GDPR would call these systems third party data processors.
+The GDPR would call these systems third-party data processors.
 They are processing the data controller's data on their behalf.
 Most (but certainly not all) of these systems are run by US-based companies who should be going through the process of becoming GDPR-compliant at this very moment, if they have not already done so.
 Finalsite is currently on track to meeting GDPR compliance.
 US companies should also be Privacy Shield compliant.
 The US Privacy Shield framework has been co-developed by the US Department of Commerce and the European Commission to provide mechanisms to protect the flow of personal data between the EU and the US.

 How To Start The Process Of Making Your School Website GDPR Compliant?

 Take a personal data audit.
 A personal data audit will help you to identify all of your data processors.
-List them all with either a 1 or a 3 to help you track which are first and which are third party data processors.
+List them all with either a 1 or a 3 to help you track which are first and which are third-party data processors.

 For each data processor consider the following: